Bestinvest Logo

 Generalist VCTs

 Most Venture Capital Trusts are Generalist VCTs.
-These typically invest in unquoted companies across a range of sectors, although some larger VCTs will also hold AIM-listed shares.
-Generalist VCTs use a range of different approaches.
-Some focus on young companies that aren’t yet profitable but have strong potential.
-Others look at more mature businesses and some take an asset-backed approach similar to Limited Life VCTs.
+These typically invest in unquoted companies across a range of sectors, although some VCTs will also hold AIM-listed shares.
+Generalist VCTs will often specialise in particular sectors such as engineering, software, business services, or consumer goods and services.

-VCT management teams often place directors on the boards of unquoted companies they invest in, especially when they are the main shareholder.
-They monitor the investment and guide the business to an eventual exit – usually a sale to another investor or trade buyer, but sometimes a stock market listing.
+VCT management teams often place directors on the boards of the unquoted companies they invest in.
+They monitor the investment and guide the business to an eventual exit – often a sale to private equity or a trade buyer, but sometimes a stock market listing.

 AIM VCTs

 AIM VCTs focus on companies that are listed on AIM – the London Stock Exchange’s market for smaller growth companies.
 Their management teams usually have a background in fund management rather than private equity investment.
-Unlike Generalist VCTs, investments are normally made through ordinary shares rather than loan notes or preference shares, and it is rare for the VCT to seek board representation.
+Unlike Generalist VCTs, investments are normally made through ordinary shares.
+AIM VCTs do not seek board representation and can only influence their portfolio companies through voting at shareholder meetings.

 Call usCall us on 020 7189 9999